 Savings or scam?
 BBB warns Temu takes personal info, citing hundreds of complaints

-CHICAGO (CBS) -- A consumer group issues a warning today about a wildly popular shopping app.
+CHICAGO (CBS) -- A consumer group has issued a warning about a wildly popular shopping app called Temu.

 It offers deep discounts on all kinds of things from clothes to housewares.
-But, what's the real cost of those great deals?
+But what's the actual cost of those great deals?

-CBS 2 Investigator Dorothy Tucker joins us now with more on this consumer alert from the Better Business Bureau.
-A Chinese company is behind the app that the Better Business Bureau said 50 million people have already downloaded.
+CBS 2 Investigator Dorothy Tucker reports that a Chinese company is behind the app that the Better Business Bureau said 50 million people have already downloaded.

 What's yours is likely to become Temu's.

-But, since its launch, just 14 months ago, the BBB has received more than 900 complaints.
+But, since its launch 14 months ago, the BBB has received more than 900 complaints.

 "You're expecting something different than you actually receive.
 Secondary delivering, not receiving in a timely manner, or not receiving it at all.
 That's where our concern is," said Bernas Steve Bernas, President and CEO of Chicago BBB.